Last Updated on: 4th December 2025, 08:18 pm

 It might still be the height of summer, but with the UK weather being so fickle, it’s never too early to think about sorting out you’re heating.
 After all, you don’t want to have to deal with these issues in the middle of winter!
-So here are some suggestions for where to start so that you’re snug as a bug in a rug when the cold weather rolls around.
+Creating a warm, inviting atmosphere during the colder months doesn’t have to involve major renovations – often, small thoughtful changes can make the biggest difference.
+Simple touches like layering soft textiles, adding warm lighting, and rearranging furniture to encourage relaxation can dramatically improve comfort levels.
+For more inspiration, exploring ideas for cozy spaces at home can help you transform any room into a snug retreat that you’ll love spending time in throughout the winter.

 Address draught issues